ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 Forms of NMN Compared

-Nicotinamide Mononucleotide (NMN) Preferred (T1 Preferred) has a bioavailability rating of high (S1 — best tier).
-Typical dose range: not yet documented in our database.
+Nicotinamide Mononucleotide (NMN) Preferred (Preferred Form) has a bioavailability rating of high absorption.

 What the Research Shows